The Best Prenatal Vitamins

 21st Century Prenatal Multivitamin + DHA, AVASIA Prenatal Vitamins, Centrum Specialist Prenatal Multivitamin, Enfamil Expecta Prenatal Vitamin, Finest Nutrition Prenatal Vitamins, GNC Prenatal Formula without Iron, GNC Women’s Prenatal Formula with DHA, Happy Healthy Smart Prenatal Vitamins, Healthy Mama Be Well Rounded Prenatal and DHA Supplement System, Nature Made Prenatal Multi + DHA, Nature’s Bounty Prenatal Multivitamins, One a Day Women’s Prenatal One, One a Day Women’s Prenatal Vitamin with DHA, Similac Prenatal Multivitamin, Spring Valley Prenatal Multivitamin, Sundown Naturals Prenatal Vitamins, V’tafem Prenatal Vitamins

-Finally, we looked for convenience, palatability, and trust.
+Finally, we looked at questions of convenience, palatability, and trustworthiness.

-We sought out picks that didn’t require taking more than two pills a day.
-We also looked for options that didn’t smell bad or require swallowing a massive pill — pregnancy isn’t the time for experimenting with your gag reflex.
+We sought out products that didn’t smell bad or require swallowing a huge pill (again — pregnancy isn’t the time for experimenting with your gag reflex).
+We also investigated whether the ingredients in each prenatal had undergone testing by independent organizations to verify their claimed dosages.

-In the end, six prenatal vitamins made the cut — and five are featured below.
+In the end, only seven prenatal vitamins made the cut — and six are featured below.
 Solaray Once Daily Prenatal met our nutritional criteria, but was just too stinky to recommend, ranking somewhere between rotten eggs and farmyard funk on our smell-O-meter.
 If you don’t have to deal with it, why bother?

 Our Picks for the Best Prenatal Vitamins

-These capsule vitamins from Pure Encapsulations contain all the most important nutrients developing fetuses and pregnant women need — and pretty much nothing else.
-You get a combined 1,000 micrograms of folate and folic acid to guard against birth defects in each two-capsule serving, which is as much as you can safely consume each day.
+Looking for a no-frills supplement without herbal add-ins?
+These capsule vitamins from Pure Encapsulations contain all the nutrients we identified as most important for developing fetuses and pregnant women, and almost nothing else.
+And you get a combined 1,000 micrograms of folate and folic acid to guard against birth defects in a daily two-capsule serving — as much as you can safely consume each day, according to the CDC.

-Despite having a mixture of food-based and synthetic nutrients, Pure Encapsulations is a well-known brand for naturopaths because of its manufacturing process; it’s hypoallergenic, doesn’t use GMOs, dyes, or other iffy ingredients like PEG 3350.
-It also uses third-party laboratories to verify potency and purity of raw materials and finished products (although it doesn’t post those results for consumers to read).
+Pure Encapsulations does use a mix of food-based and synthetic ingredients, but it’s a well-known brand for naturopaths because of its manufacturing process: it’s hypoallergenic, doesn’t use GMOs, dyes, or other bad ingredients (like PEG 3350), and uses third-party laboratories like Merieux NutriSciences to verify potency and purity of raw materials and finished products.

-You’ll end up paying a bit more for this simplicity: Pure Encapsulation costs about 70 cents a serving.
-The capsules themselves smell a little bit chalky.
-They’re nowhere near as funky as Solaray Once Daily Prenatal, but it’s significant enough that some nauseous first-trimester mamas might wrinkle their noses at first.
+These prenatals cost 66 cents a serving, according to Amazon pricing.
+The capsules themselves smell a bit chalky, but they’re nowhere near as funky as Solaray Once Daily Prenatal.
+But it’s significant enough that some nauseous first-trimester mamas might wrinkle their noses at first.

 Docosahexaenoic acid (DHA) and other omega-3 fatty acids are thought by some researchers to improve visual and cognitive development in a fetus.
-Actif Prenatal Vitamin is the only one of our top picks that includes it.
+Actif Prenatal Vitamin — an organic, food-based softgel — includes DHA, derived from fish oil.

 Other Prenatal Vitamins to Consider